Please note: we reserve the right to close any of our vacancies early.

 An exciting opportunity has presented itself for a Legacy Case Officer to become an integral member of the Fundraising & Marketing team.

-You will manage own caseload ensuring Guide Dogs Legacy income is maximised and received as quickly as possible.
+You will manage your own caseload, ensuring that Guide Dogs’ Legacy income is maximised and received as quickly as possible.

 You will analyse the Estate/Trust Accounts, carefully examining their actions, recommendations and omissions, ensuring all estate assets have been accounted for to maximise Legacy income.